RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 Data consolidated Kaggle and Twitter API.
 The model used was very basic.
 After this semester, I have learnt about model performance and testing options.
 Hence this project work can be re-visited and applied to all the new features and make this prediction work very well.

-> This project developed by using R Programming.
+> This project was developed using R Programming.

 <img src="US 2016 Election.PNG"/>